dmeehan1968/monorepo-cdk-ts/README.md

 ## tsconfig.json

-Root tsconfig used for unit testing, and establishing references for all of the packages in the monorepo.
+Root tsconfig used for unit testing, and establishing references for all the packages in the monorepo.

 ## tsconfig.package.json